 Tax credits included in the calculation:

-personal amount, including Nova Scotia additional personal amount
+personal amount, including Federal, Nova Scotia and Yukon additional personal

 amount, and SK senior supplementary amount (not NS additional age amounts)